jdeisenberg/etudes-for-clojurescript/README.md

 ## License

-Copyright © 2015 J David Eisenberg
+Copyright © 2015 J David Eisenberg and O’Reilly Media

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.